Sonia-DSilva0505/Sonia-DSilva0505/README.md

 # 💫 About Me:
-🔭 I am currently working on building flutter and django based projects
+🔭 I am currently working on building flutter and ML based projects

 ## 🌐 Socials: